ZioGio/OceansElevenDVDDemo/README.md

 When I couldn't find some screen grabs the actual DVD menu used for the number fills, I created my own from frame captures.

+The screen shot below doesn't do justice to the animation, so I suggest you play the DVDMenu.wmv in the files above and then build this project to see the comparison.

 ![](OceansElevenDVDDemoScreenShot.png?raw=true)